 On August 31, 1985, serial killer Richard Ramirez walked into a convenience store in Los Angeles.
-At first, the man known as the “Night Stalker” seemed like any ordinary shopper.
+At first, the man known as the “Night Stalker” acted like any ordinary shopper.
 But then, he noticed his own face on the cover of a newspaper — and ran for his life.

 By that point, Richard Ramirez was already considered the main suspect in the brutal “Night Stalker” murders that had terrorized California for over a year.
 But authorities had only just released his name and picture to the public.